We want everyone who uses our website to be able to find, read and understand our content.

 We have been working our way though PDF documents on our website to replace them with a HTML or online forms.
 We have removed around 200 over the last year and now have approximately 250 remaining.

 Any that do remain, and are either key to providing a service or were published after September 2019, will be edited and run through accessibility tools to ensure their compliance.

 Contacting us and what happens next

 Please contact us at email@example.com if you have any problems with accessing our content; be as specific and detailed as you can.
 Please also tell us what you like and find useful.

 The World Wide Web Consortium (W3C) has useful tips on contacting organisations about inaccessible websites.

 Once you have reported a problem with our website or asked for an alternative format, but you are not happy with our response, you can use our complaints process to register your difficulty.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This statement was last updated on 03/05/2022.
-We update this statement annually and will review it in June 2022.
+This statement was last updated on 27/09/2022.
+We update this statement annually on 1 September.